Diagnosis & Treatment for Children

 The exact causes of CP aren't always known.
 But many cases are the result of problems during pregnancy when a fetus' brain is either damaged or doesn't develop normally.
 This can be due to infections, maternal health problems, a genetic disorder, or something else that interferes with normal brain development.
 Rarely, problems during labor and delivery can cause CP.
 Premature babies especially under 28 weeks gestation— have a higher chance of having CP than babies that are carried to term.
 So do other low-birthweight babies and multiple births, such as twins and triplets.

-Kids with CP have varying degrees of physical disability.
+Kids with CP have varying degrees of physical different ability.
 Some have only mild impairment, while others are severely affected.
 This depends on the extent of the damage to the brain.
 For example, brain damage can be very limited, affecting only the part of the brain that controls walking, or it can be much more extensive, affecting muscle control of the entire body.

 The brain damage that causes CP also can affect other brain functions and lead to additional medical issues, such as:

 Food Aspiration (the sucking of food or fluid into the lungs)